aaron-18-112/weather-app/README.md

     java -jar build/libs/WeatherApp-1.0-SNAPSHOT.jar
     ```

-The main class can be found in `src/main/java/Application/WeatherApp.java`.
+The main class can be found in [`src/main/java/Application/WeatherApp.java`](src/main/java/Application/WeatherApp.java).

-## Usage
-After running the project, follow the on-screen instructions to get the weather information for your desired location.

 ## Unit Tests
-The unit tests can be found in `src/test/java`.

 **To run the tests:**
 ```bash
 ./gradlew test
 ```
+The unit tests can be found in [`src/test/java`](src/test/java).

+## Usage
+After running the project, follow the on-screen instructions to get the weather information for your desired location.